bplmaps/lmec-main-site/content/articles/scott-markley-interview.md

 So you bring that GeoJSON in to look at, but it's all glubbed up: the area descriptions are in one single cell.
 You can imagine bringing that into Excel and having one cell with the entire back of the area descriptive sheet inside.

 But studying that, you can see patterns.
 You can see, for example, they have description sheet numbers: 1A, 1B, 2A, 2B, 2C, and those are associated with different variables.
 So you can see, when you bring it into the data processing software, that you've got those numbers, a colon, and then the text that corresponds with what's on the sheet.
-Really what you need is just to identify what variable those numbers represent, like, foreign-born or black population, or income, or whatever they're associated with.
+Really what you need is just to identify what variable those numbers represent, like, foreign-born or Black population, or income, or whatever they're associated with.
 Then, you can actually separate those out into different columns.
 For the technical people, I used a data processing software called R, and relied primarily on the [stringr package](https://stringr.tidyverse.org/), which is part of Tidyverse.

 That's all pretty straightforward, but the first speed bump you run into is that there's multiple different formats that HOLC did their notes on.
 When you see one a 1B, those are not the same in every city.
 What you need to do is you need to identify which cities does "1" mean one thing, and which cities does "1" mean another thing.
 I just went city by city and put what kind of format it is.